tlapinsk/colab-examples/README.md

 - [The MNIST Database](http://yann.lecun.com/exdb/mnist/) or import via Keras using `from keras.datasets import mnist`

 ## Notebooks
-This section includes short descriptions of the notebooks that I have created.
+This section includes short descriptions of the notebooks and networks I have trained.
 It serves as a high level overview of the projects that are included in this repo.

 1. [Animals 10](https://www.kaggle.com/alessiocorrado99/animals10)

-So far, I have trained one model for the Animals 10 dataset.
+There are three models trained for the Animals 10 dataset.
 As the name indicates, it includes 10 classes of animals.
 The model achieved 96% training accuracy, which I hope to increase using InceptionV3 (transfer learning).

 The best performing model ([model 4](https://github.com/tlapinsk/colab-examples/blob/master/examples/animals_10_model_4_classifier.ipynb)) achieved 99% accuracy.
 It may be possible to achieve 99.9% accuracy if trained over more epochs.

 2. [Kaggle Docs vs. Cats](https://www.kaggle.com/c/dogs-vs-cats)